Table of Contents

 4.5.2 If U. T. Austin determines that its provision of Data to a third-party will result in significant Risk to the confidentiality, Integrity, or availability of such Data, the agreement must specify terms and conditions, including appropriate administrative, physical, and technical safeguards for protecting the Data.

-4.6.2 when an individual described in (a) who is working from a Remote Location uses an online function such as a web page to modify or view employee banking, tax, or financial Information; or
+4.6.3 When an individual described in (a) who is working from a Remote Location uses an online function such as a web page to modify or view protected health information, employee banking, tax, or financial Information; or

 UT-IRUSP Standard 5: Administrative/Special Access Accounts